lucgerrits/all-private-blockchains-cloud-perf-tests/Substrate/README.md

 To actually view the data stored on-chain you can request state data in the polkadot-js telemetry browser app: [https://polkadot.js.org/apps/#/chainstate](https://polkadot.js.org/apps/#/chainstate)

-### HTTP REST API for Substrate

-I added at the last minute an HTTP REST API tool that allows us to communicate with one node using single HTTP requests.
-The REST API is built by Parity and is called [substrate-api-sidecar](https://github.com/paritytech/substrate-api-sidecar).

-More info about the endpoints: [https://paritytech.github.io/substrate-api-sidecar/dist/](https://paritytech.github.io/substrate-api-sidecar/dist/)

 ### Other

 ./Substrate/thesis-version/cloud-deployments/rancher-v2.4.10/rancher kubectl get pods -n multichain-net